 - The TEAS new application tutorial takes you through the necessary steps before you file through filling out your online application form.

 - The trademark registration process is a legal proceeding that requires you to act within strict deadlines (based on Eastern Time).
 See the trademark application and post-registration timelines.

 - Information you submit will become public record and will permanently remain searchable in USPTO online databases, Internet search engines, and other databases.
 This includes your name, phone number, email address, and street address.
-For more, see the FAQs on Personal Information in Trademark Records.
+For more, see the Personal Information in Trademark Records.

 The video is a must for anyone interested in starting a business to sell a product or offer a service.
 It highlights the important role of trademarks in that process, including a discussion of how trademarks, patents, copyrights, domain names, and business name registrations all differ.
 It gives guidelines on how to select the right mark—one that is both federally registrable and legally protectable.
 It also explains the benefits of federal registration and suggests free and reduced-price resources that can help you with your trademark.
 By the end of the video, you'll understand why having a trademark component of your business plan is critical to your success.

 NOTE: The run time for this video is approximately 42 minutes, so please allow adequate viewing time.
 If you do not have time to watch at one time, you may wish to watch the Basic Facts about Trademarks animated series, which covers the same information using user-friendly visuals in shorter video segments.
 Alternatively, if you wish to read the information (instead of watch a video), you may download the Basic Facts About Trademarks booklet that covers the same material.